 RALEIGH, N.C.
 (WAVY) — The North Carolina Department of Health and Human Services released its latest coronavirus statistics on Wednesday.

-Overall, the state has reported 1,439,938 cases since the beginning of the pandemic.
-In addition, the state’s daily positivity rate currently stands at 7.0%.
+Overall, the state has reported 1,390,489 cases since the beginning of the pandemic.
+In addition, the state’s daily positivity rate has dropped slightly to 9.7%.

-In addition, the state is reporting that 1.3% of those hospitalized are children.
-That number has continued to fall, on average, every day since October 3.
+In addition, the state is reporting that 1.4% of those hospitalized are children.

-State data shows that 70% of adults are partially vaccinated, while 65% of adults are fully vaccinated.
-58% of that total population is fully vaccinated – which is up 4% in the past five days.
+State data shows that 69% of adults are partially vaccinated, while 64% of adults are fully vaccinated.
+53% of that total population is fully vaccinated.

 Local counties metrics:

 - Dare- 3,547 cases, 12 deaths